Not currently accepting applications.

 CARRA is a North American-based research organization of over 550 pediatric rheumatology investigators spanning more than 115 clinical practice sites.
 More than 95% of all board certified Pediatric Rheumatologists are members of CARRA.
 CARRA’s providers treat and study patients with all pediatric diseases such as JIA, lupus, dermatomyositis, localized scleroderma, systemic sclerosis, vasculitis, fibromyalgia, Kawasaki’s Disease, PFAPA, Sjögren’s Syndrome, CRMO, in addition to other auto-inflammatory diseases.

 In the United States, 300,000 children are afflicted with arthritis and other rheumatic conditions, yet there are only (~360) pediatric rheumatologists across the country available to care for these children and half of children with rheumatic disease are seen by adult providers.
-To address the shortage of pediatric rheumatologists and to expose pediatric residents to the field of pediatric rheumatology, CARRA has created the Pediatric Residents Program.
+To address the shortage of pediatric rheumatologists and to expose pediatric residents to the field of pediatric rheumatology, CARRA and the Arthritis Foundation are offering the Pediatric Residents Program.

-The goals of the CARRA Pediatric Residents Program are to:
+The goals of the CARRA-Arthritis Foundation Pediatric Residents Program are to:

-To help achieve these goals, CARRA is providing funds to support pediatric residents’ attendance at the Annual CARRA Scientific Meeting at the Marriott Louisville Downtown in Louisville, KY from April 11-14, 2019.
+To help achieve these goals, CARRA and the Arthritis Foundation are providing funds to support pediatric residents’ attendance at the Annual CARRA Scientific Meeting at the Hyatt Regency New Orleans in New Orleans, LA from April 26-29, 2020.
 Awardees will be teamed with a CARRA member from another state/institution who will help guide their experience at the meeting.

-To apply to the CARRA Pediatric Residents Program, including CARRA membership*, you will need to provide your contact information and a completed application.
+To apply to the CARRA-Arthritis Foundation Pediatric Residents Program, including CARRA membership*, you will need to provide your contact information and a completed application.
 Your application must include the following items combined into one PDF document:

-*Submitting your application to CARRA’s Pediatric Residents Program includes applying for CARRA membership as a Trainee member.
+*Submitting your application to the CARRA-Arthritis Foundation Pediatric Residents Program includes applying for CARRA membership as a Trainee member.
 Membership is free for Trainees.
 Your Pediatric Residents Program application will serve as your membership application.
 You do not need to submit a separate membership application.

-If you are selected to participate in CARRA’s Pediatric Residents Program, you will be eligible to receive reimbursement for the following travel/meeting related costs as outlines below:
+Travel support is made possible for this program through the generous support of the Arthritis Foundation (https://www.arthritis.org/).
+If you are selected to participate in the CARRA-Arthritis Foundation Pediatric Residents Program, you will be eligible to receive reimbursement for the following travel/meeting related costs as outlines below:

 Mileage and hotel parking (if driving to meeting location)